masterSunflowers/mastersunflowers.github.io/_posts/2025-01-21-transformers.md

 Then the result of this layer will be addes with `X_t` and normalized.

 Be noticed that, there are 6 encoders, the output of previous encoder is the input of the following encoder.
 The output of the last encoder will be a matrix represent the encoding of input.
 This will be an input of decoder, which will be described in the rest of this post.
+I will called the final output of encoder is `X_e`.

 ### What happens in decoder?

 At the beginning, input of decoder is also go through embedding layer and position encoding layer, the results will be added to make `X_t` matrix.
 Then, the output will feed into Masked Multi-Head Attention Layer.
-This layer is also like Multi-Head Attention Layer except that there is additional step when calculate `
+This layer is also like Multi-Head Attention Layer except that there is additional step when calculate
 $$
     Attention(K, Q, V) = softmax(\frac{QK^T}{\sqrt{d_k}})V
+$$: before multiple by `V`, there is a mask matrix `M` which is a lower triangle matrix.
+The result of $$M * softmax(\frac{QK^T}{\sqrt{d_k}})$$ will be multiple by `V`.
+This ensure that the output of decoder will not be affected by the future tokens.
+Then, the output of Masked Multi-Head Attention Layer will be added with `X_t` and normalized to produce `X_mmha`.
+The result take as the input of Multi-Head Attention Layer.
+At this point we will have:

 $$
+    Q = W_q * X_{mmha}
+$$

+$$
+    K = W_k * X_e
+$$

+$$
+    V = W_v * X_e
+$$

+These matrices will be pass through the Multi-Head-Attention Layer (which also called cross_attention to distinguish from self_attention in the encoder).
+The remain steps are similar to the encoder, the output of this layer will be added with `X_mmha` and normalized.
+The result will be the input of Point-Wise Feed Forward Network.
+The output of this layer will be added with the result of Multi-Head Attention Layer and normalized.
+At the end, the output of decoder will be pass through a Linear layer, which map the output to the vocabulary size and the activation function is softmax.
+The output of this layer will represent the probability distribution of each word for all the position in the target text.

+### How to calculate the loss?

+The loss function is cross entropy loss.
+The target is the one-hot vector of the target text.
+The loss will be calculated by calculate the distance between two distribution:

+$$
+    L = - \sum_{i=1}^{n} y_i \log(\hat{y}_i)
+$$

+where $y_i$ is the target distribution and $\hat{y}_i$ is the predicted distribution.
+The loss will be calculated for each word in the target text and then averaged.

+## Inference phase

+The inference phase still have steps similar to the training phase in the encoder part.
+The difference is that there isn't a target text, so we will use the output of the previous time step as the input of the current time step.
+At the begin, the input of the decoder is a start token.
+The process will be repeated until the model predict an end token or the generated text reach the max length.

+Be noted that, we only use the final last hidden state of the decoder as the input of the linear layer to predict the next token.
+The other hidden states are not used.
+One more important difference is that in the inference phase, we do not need to mask the future tokens.
+It means that Masked-Multi-Head Attention Layer will have affect like Multi-Head Attention Layer.